-Testing is time consuming!
-For every hour of face-to-face time, 4-5 hours are required for scoring, interpretation, and write-up.
+Testing is time consuming.
+For every hour of face-to-face time, many additional hours are required for scoring, interpretation, and write-up.
 We also take a team approach with "two minds on every case" which provides the best analysis possible for each student.
-In fact, comprehensive batteries often take an average of 35 or more clinical hours to complete.
+In fact, comprehensive batteries often take an average of 40 clinical hours or more to complete.

 Why is it so Expensive?

 What Should I Expect from Testing?

 You should expect to get a comprehensive picture of your child’s functioning across multiple domains (which may include cognitive/ information processing, academic, learning skills, attention/executive functioning, developmental level, and social/emotional functioning), a detailed written report, understandable feedback, and, most importantly, a set of clearly stated recommendations for specific actions you can take.

 Developmental Diagnostic Assessment